Resources

 Retention Rate = 1 – Churn Rate

 Tracking and measuring retention rates over a period of 1, 7, or 30 days helps determine the apps’ longevity in the market.
 Retention rates give you a bird’s eye view on what’s working and what needs improvement.
-It’s a continuous process that should begin after any significant changes in your app to reflect changes in user retention.
+It’s a continuous process that should begin after any significant changes in your app to reflect changes in user retention, including those influenced by web push notifications.

 Retention Rate